Tom McRae: Other projects

 McRae was once cast in an independent film as Gram Parson's ghost.
 Funding for the film fell through and all that remains is his screen test.

-Tom McRae contributed to a compilation album, Hope 2003, in support of children in Iraq who were effected by war.
+Tom McRae contributed to a compilation album, Hope 2003, in support of children in Iraq who were affected by war.

-He also contributed a cover version of "Wonderful Christmastime" to a Christmas compilation album: Maybe This Christmas Tree released in 2004.
+He also contributed a cover version of "Wonderful Christmastime" to the 2004 Christmas compilation album Maybe This Christmas Tree.

 In August 2005, McRae visited the country of Niger in Africa at the request of The Observer and wrote an article about the famine titled, "This is not just another act of God – this is ingrained poverty".

 McRae provided some of the vocals on "Lipstick", a 2008 single by "Wills and the Willing" having written parts of the song after listening to the original material.
 The song was written in response to the London bombings.

 Along with Bob Harris, Guy Clark and others, McRae is one of the commentators on the film We Dreamed America, released as a DVD in 2008.
 This documentary examines the connections between British and American roots music.

-McRae wrote the song, "Love More or Less" for Marianne Faithfull's album, Give My Love to London and worked on his seventh album, "Did I Sleep and Miss the Border" due for release on 11 May 2015.
+McRae wrote the song, "Love More or Less" for Marianne Faithfull's album, Give My Love to London and worked on his seventh album, "Did I Sleep and Miss the Border" was due for release on 11 May 2015.